 Bagged Vacuum Cleaners are Better

 Bob’s Original Sweeper Shop customers ask all the time, “What is the best bagless vacuum cleaner?”
 To many, our answer is a big surprise.
 That’s because we say, “There is no such thing!”
-Our experts on vacuum cleaners and our repeat customers agree: bags are best.
+Our experts on vacuum cleaners and our repeat customers agree: bagged vacuum cleaners are best!
 Here’s why.

 Bagless Vacuums Have Leaky Seams